 What about confidentiality?

 Registries were created with the understanding that patient and provider confidentiality is paramount and must be protected.
 The IMR resides on a secure server and complies with all federal, state, and local laws.
 Health care providers who wish to access the IMR must sign a confidentiality agreement and obtain a username and password.
-Use of the IMR is electronically monitored in alignment with Health Information Protection and Portability Act (HIPPA).
+Use of the IMR is electronically monitored in alignment with the Health Insurance Portability and Accountability Act (HIPPA).

 How many individuals have records in the Registry?